grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [ ] add Shakes chewing coca leaves again
 * [X] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
 	* He's in the control room when Hemi asks Percy about the weirdness of the sub with the ram pursuing them specifically
-* [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
+* [X] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
+	* On the depot, it's a canteen.
 * [X] Cassandra might have long fingernails that are painted and chipped; and short black curly hair
-* [ ] emphasize the weight of the crates with the warheads earlier
+* [X] emphasize the weight of the crates with the warheads earlier
 	* (during the part where they are re-arranging the crates in the hold, seems like a good place for that)
+	* (added in-line note to add this)

 #### storm:
 * [ ] revisions for Gregory death scene: